hugapi/hug/ARCHITECTURE.md

 -   hug created a singleton hug.API object on your module to keep track of all interfaces that exist within the module
     - This is referable by `__hug__` or `hug.API(__name__)`
--   a new hug.interface.CLI() object was created and attached to `add.cli`
+-   a new hug.interface.CLI() object was created and attached to `add.interface.cli`
     - This interface fully encapsulates the logic needed to expose `add` as a command line tool
     - NOTE: all supported ways to expose a function via hug can be found in `hug/interface.py`
--   the original Python `add` function is returned unmodified (with exception to the `.cli` property addition)
+-   the original Python `add` function is returned unmodified (with exception to the `.interface.cli` property addition)

 Then when I extended my API to run as HTTP service the same basic pattern was followed:

 -   hug saw that the singleton already existed
--   a new hug.interface.HTTP() object was created and attached to `hug.http`
+-   a new hug.interface.HTTP() object was created and attached to `add.interface.http`
     - This interface encapsulates the logic needed to expose the `add` command as an HTTP service
     - The new HTTP interface handler is registered to the API singleton
--   the original Python `add` function is returned unmodified (with exception to the `.http` property addition)
+-   the original Python `add` function is returned unmodified (with exception to the `.interface.http` property addition)

 At the end of this, I have 2 interface objects attached to my original function: `add.cli` and `add.http`.
 Which is consistent with what I want to accomplish, one Python API with 2 additional external interfaces.